-Making and Using False Statements in Violation of the FCA

-31 U.S.C. § 3729(a)(1)(B)
+Making and Using False Statements in Violation of the FCA 31 U.S.C. § 3729(a)(1)(B)

-156. The Government incorporates by reference paragraphs 1 through 151 above as if fully set forth in this paragraph.

-157. The Government seeks relief against Anthem under Section 3729(a)(1)(B) of the FCA, 31 U.S.C. § 3729(a)(1)(B), because Anthem knowingly made, used, or caused to be made or used, a false record or statement material to a false or fraudulent claim.
+- 163. The Government incorporates by reference paragraphs 1 through 157 above as if fully set forth in this paragraph. - 164.
+The Government seeks relief against Anthem under Section 3729(a)(1)(B) of the FCA, 31 U.S.C. § 3729(a)(1)(B), because Anthem knowingly made, used, or caused to be made or used, a false record or statement material to a false or fraudulent claim.

-158. Specifically, on account of its choice to operate its chart review program in deliberate ignorance or reckless disregard of its regulatory and contractual obligation to delete inaccurate diagnosis codes, Anthem knowingly made, used, or caused to be made or used, false Part C annual attestations in relation to seeking final reconciliation payments from Medicare.

-159. By reason of these false records or statements, the Government has been damaged in a substantial amount to be determined at trial and is entitled to recover treble damages plus a civil monetary penalty for each false record or statement.
+- 165. Specifically, on account of its choice to operate its chart review program in deliberate ignorance or reckless disregard of its regulatory and contractual obligation to delete inaccurate diagnosis codes, Anthem knowingly made, used, or caused to be made or used, false Part C annual attestations in relation to seeking final reconciliation payments from Medicare. - 166.
+By reason of these false records or statements, the Government has been damaged in a substantial amount to be determined at trial and is entitled to recover treble damages plus a civil monetary penalty for each false record or statement. - 167.
+If CMS had known that Anthem's attestation was false because, at the time of the attestation, Anthem knew that specific diagnosis codes it had submitted for payment and never deleted were inaccurate, CMS would have taken appropriate actions to ensure that Anthem did not receive or retain risk-adjustment payments to which it was not entitled, including by recouping payments through administrative processes, adjusting the reconciliation payments, or obtaining repayments in enforcement actions.